 Frequently Asked Questions

-We have been winning awards for the last few years and have quickly become the most sought-after builder in the area.
-We receive a high number of referrals from our previous clients and local realtors who end up seeing our homes.
-Our emphasis on quality, transparency and communication has built us a great local reputation.
+We are the most awarded and sought-after home builder in the area.
+Our mission is to build quality custom homes and hand the keys over on budget and on time.
+We receive a high number of referrals from our previous clients, as well as local realtors who end up seeing our homes.
+We offer our clients the most detailed, accurate and realistic estimates so that our clients avoid major unexpected financial surprises.
+Our emphasis on quality, transparency, and communication has built us a great local reputation.
+We use on online project management platform called Buildertrend that makes the building process less complicated than our competitors.
 Our commitment to pay our trades and treat them with respect while setting clear expectations for quality and timeliness has allowed us to utilize the best trades in the Valley.

-Yes, we can send our references to you separately.
-Our Portfolio is best viewed on our website here.
+Yes, we can send our references to you separately, or you can read our customer testimonials.
+Our Portfolio is best viewed here.

-We give guidance throughout the design and build process, preferring to be up front and honest and build toward successful completion of a home you can afford, rather than allow you to dream and design something or choose selections that do not fit within the budget you tell us is your goal.
-Our Budget Tracking is updated with each invoice, and we keep projecting forward to try and help you make the best finishing choices that meet your design goals as well as budget.
+We give guidance throughout the design and build process and prefer to be up front and honest.
+Our goal is the successful completion of a home you can afford, rather than allow you to dream and design something or choose selections that do not fit within the budget you provide.
+Our Budget Tracking is updated with each invoice.
+We also actively adjust the cost projections forward to try and help you make the best finishing choices that meet your design goals as well as budget.

 We are fully licensed with BC Housing as a homebuilder in BC.
 We have been certified as a Net Zero Home builder (higher energy efficiency standard) with NRCan and the Canadian Home Builder’s Association (CHBA).
-We are the only Cowichan Valley builder with this certification.
-We recently were finalists for a national award with the CHBA, after winning 3 provincial awards this year.
+We are the only Cowichan Valley builder with this certification and recently completed the Cowichan Valley’s first certified Net Zero home.
+We recently were finalists for a national award with the CHBA, after winning 3 provincial awards in 2021.

 Yes, the Victoria Residential Builder’s Association, and each of the branches of the CHBA: our local Vancouver Island one, the CHBA-BC, and the national association.

-Our primary Owner (who built in Alberta previously) and a number of our team members have been doing so for decades, but Made to Last itself has been doing so for nearing 10 years.
+Our primary Owner (who built in Alberta previously) and a number of our team members have been doing so for decades, but Made to Last itself has been building custom homes for over 10 years.

-Yes, we can design in house, bring in a gifted designer that we partner with, or work with a design that you bring to us.
-We are flexible and can give you advice on what we think fits your schedule and budget best.
+Yes, we provide design-build services to the majority of our clients.
+We can also bring in a gifted partner designer to work with us to meet your specific needs, or work with a design you have already completed.
+We are flexible and can give you advice on what fits your budget and schedule best.

 We prefer to send out your plans to our various suppliers and sub trades…about 50-70 per build.
 Some of these are competitive quotes, as we want to make sure we get the best price for you as the client.
 We then gather everything back (we usually give each person 2 weeks to submit), and put together an overall Estimate for your home.
 Obviously there are a lot of variables and allowances included, as you will direct the selections since it’s a custom home.
 These selections include everything from windows to flooring to trim details to siding materials to colours, etc.